Paragon Chain

 Mainnet L1

-• MoveVM core + DynamicGas
+• MoveVM core and DynamicGas

-• DAO activation; fee-sharing live
+• DAO activation and live fee-sharing

 Start with Move